 If you are a disabled veteran or a family member of a disabled veteran you should consult with an attorney familiar with special needs trusts to be sure all veterans benefits are protected.
 With good planning and good legal advice benefits for low income disabled veterans can be enhanced with the invaluable tool of a special needs trust.

-About the Author: Barbara A. Isenhour has practiced law for over 33 years, focusing on the legal issues facing the elderly and disabled persons of all ages.
+Barbara Isenhour, Esq. has practiced law for over 33 years, focusing on the legal issues facing the elderly and disabled persons of all ages.
 She is a member of the Special Needs Alliance.
 Barbara was selected as one of the city’s best attorneys in Seattle Magazine for three years and has been selected as a “Super Lawyer” in Law and Politics Magazine for the past five years.
 She and her husband have three sons.
 The younger twin boys attend college in California.